Everyone's Guide To Pouring Concrete In Any Weather

 Here are a few tips to ensure a good concrete pour in hot weather:

 Use a large size and amount of coarse aggregate particles if hot weather is likely to occur during the concrete placement.
-Larger aggregates will minimize the probability of having concrete shrink due to environmental conditions.
+Larger aggregates will minimize the probability of having concrete shrinkage due to environmental conditions.

 When placing concrete for a slab, first dampen the subgrade.